CHervaud/Dotfiles/doc/vim/plugins/vim-gitgutter.md

 ## Overview

-Coc is a vim plugin that is used by almost all of the autocompletion plugins Gitgutter is a vim plugin that add a git support to vim
+Gitgutter is a vim plugin that add a git support to vim

 You can see the differences between your project and the lastest version on the remote